turgaysenlet/AndroidDroid/README.md

 $ fastboot reboot
 ```
 22. Run <b>Magisk Manager</b>
-    1. Magisk Manager may fail to run, or freeze on start, may need few *Force stop*s before it runs - this is only happenning on Android 8.1.0, did not happen on Android 7.1.2
+    1. Magisk Manager may fail to run, or freeze on start, may need few *Force stop*s before it runs - this is only happening on Android 8.1.0, did not happen on Android 7.1.2
     2. Expect to see *Magisk is up to date* with and <b>INSTALL</b> button next to it
     3. This means device is rooted yet

 ### Install Ubuntu OS on the Phone
 * Rooted Android is required
-* This will install a native Linux disribution on your Android device, this is not an emulation or a virtual operating system.
+* This will install a native Linux distribution on your Android device, this is not an emulation or a virtual operating system.
 Because of this, it will be able to use the whole resource potential of the device
 * <b>chroot</b>, which points Linux installation to the underlying Android Kernel enabled Linux to share the same Kernel as the Android Kernel
 1. Download <b>Linux Deploy</b> from Google <b>Play Store</b>
     1. If not found in search try this link https://play.google.com/store/apps/details?id=ru.meefik.linuxdeploy&hl=en_US